Tvangeste/dsl2mobi/README.txt

 === How to use ===

+Creation of a Kindle (MOBI) dictionary is a multi-step process.

+1. First, we need to convert a DSL dictionary to HTML, and we need to create so-called OPF file (which is needed by mobigen/kindlegen tools).

 In most typical case, just execute:

   ruby dsl2mobi -i dictionary.dsl -o result_dir

 This will convert the specificed dictionary.dsl file and put the results into result_dir directory.
-Then, execute:
+You'll get the main HTML file, the OPF file, the CSS style for the HTML, etc.

+For all command line switches, just execute:

+  ruby dsl2mobi --help

+2. Now, open the OPF file in Mobipocket Creator (or modify manually, which is less convenient).
+The point of this step is to adjust/correct the metadata (which is stored in OPF file).
+Things like cover image, description, input and output languages (these are important!), etc.

+Once you're satisfied with your OPF file, proceed to step 3.

+3. In this step the actual MOBI dictionary is being generated.
+Execute:

     mobigen dictionary.opf

-This command will produce the actual MOBI file that can be used on Kindle or with Mobipocket Reader.
+This command will produce the MOBI file that can be used on Kindle or with Mobipocket Reader.
 Mobigen is a command line utility that comes with Mobipocket Creator.

 Alternatively, kindlegen utility can be used, but it is much, *MUCH* slower, and seems to be hanging on big dictionaries, so use with care.

-For all command line switches, just execute:

-  ruby dsl2mobi --help

 === Notes ===